Why Legacy offers 3-D mammography to all patients

 Is there more radiation in a 3-D versus 2-D exam?

 Adding 3-D to a traditional 2-D exam increases the radiation dose somewhat, but the combination is still well below federal limits on radiation exposure.
 In fact, the combination emits less radiation than the amount an average person receives annually from the environment.
-Because 3D imaging will reduce the number of callbacks for additional screening, you could actually have reduced radiation exposure by avoiding the need for additional mammogram views.
+Because 3-D imaging reduces the number of callbacks for additional screening, you could actually have reduced radiation exposure by avoiding the need for additional mammogram views.

 Is the actual exam for a 3-D mammogram any different than that of a 2-D?